 The Importance of Diversity, Equity, and Inclusion in the Workplace

-According to the Pew Research Center, three-quarters of Americans believe it’s either very important (49%) or somewhat important (26%) to have a diverse workplace.
+According to the Pew Research Center, three-quarters of Americans believe having a diverse workplace is very important (49%) or somewhat important (26%).

-In some fields, the workplace is more diverse than in America’s neighborhoods.
-This means that employees may encounter other cultures and beliefs more directly at work than they do in other settings.
+In some fields, the workplace is more diverse than in America's neighborhoods.
+This means that employees may encounter other cultures and beliefs more directly at work than in other settings.

 Diversity, equity, and inclusion (DEI) training aims to promote a more inclusive workplace all year round.
 Employees are encouraged to approach other cultures and ethnic groups with sensitivity and respect, fostering a healthy environment where everyone can feel comfortable.